MaxCL/synch/README.md

 * Original orbit
 * Shadow orbit

-In combination they are used to calculate the Lyapunov exponent.
+In combination they are used to calculate the **Lyapunov exponent**.

 To go over the whole spectrum of parameters, I used: